Mark Bright: Sheffield Wednesday

 Bright joined Sheffield Wednesday on 11 September 1992 in a cash plus player exchange deal involving fellow striker Paul Williams that was rated at a total transfer value of £1,375,000.
 The Wednesday players were experienced and at the peak of their careers; manager Trevor Francis was eager to win trophies at Hillsborough and felt Bright would prove a good partner to club stalwart David Hirst, particularly with the highly talented Chris Waddle in midfield.
 After scoring six goals in the League Cup, Bright played in the League Cup final, which ended in a 2–1 defeat to Arsenal.
 Wednesday also reached the final of the FA Cup, where they would again face Arsenal, with Bright scoring an extra-time header against derby rivals Sheffield United to secure victory in the semi-finals.
-The final proved to be a disappointment however, as he controversially elbowed Arsenal defender Andy Linighan in the face, causing a broken nose.
+The final proved to be a disappointment, however, as he controversially elbowed Arsenal defender Andy Linighan in the face, causing a broken nose.
 Later, with the scores level in the last minute of extra time, a heavily bandaged Linighan out-jumped Bright from a corner to score the winning goal.
 After the game, Bright phoned Linighan to apologise.

 Bright finished as the club's top-scorer for three consecutive seasons, eventually became the "Owls" highest goalscorer in the Premier League as of December 2019, scoring 48 goals between 1992 and 1996.
 With 19 goals, he was the Premier League's seventh-highest scorer in 1993–94.
-He then hit 13 goals in the 1994–95 season, in Francis's last season in charge.
-He signed a new two-year contract in summer 1995, having rejected an approach from West Ham United manager Harry Redknapp.
+In Francis's last season in charge, he hit 13 goals in the 1994–95.
+He signed a new two-year contract in the summer of 1995, having rejected an approach from West Ham United manager Harry Redknapp.
 Wednesday then finished 15th in the league in 1995–96 under the stewardship of David Pleat, with Bright scoring 14 goals in all competitions despite playing a complete league game only 15 times.
 Pleat paid £2.7 million for Huddersfield Town forward Andy Booth in July 1996, signalling the end of Bright's time at Hillsborough.
 Having been almost entirely frozen out of the first-team during the 1996–97 season, Bright was loaned to South London derby rivals Millwall in the Second Division and scored on his debut for the "Lions" in a 1–1 draw at AFC Bournemouth.

-Bright began training with Swiss club Sion in January 1997.
+Bright began training with the Swiss club Sion in January 1997.
 He left soon after due to unpaid wages and issues with his transfer fee with Sheffield Wednesday.
 Despite being unwanted at Leicester, the club still demanded a transfer fee of £60,000, which Sion chairman Christian Constantin refused to pay, which meant that Bright trained with the squad at Stade Tourbillon but was unable to feature in any competitive games.
 Despite this, he enjoyed his time training under manager Alberto Bigon and alongside Roberto Assis, the elder brother and later agent of Ronaldinho.